ibm-cloud-docs/hybrid-hpc-cloud-pool/hybrid-hpc-cloud-pool.md

 #### Storage options
 {: #storage-options}

-Most HPC environments consume data stored in filesystems. {{site.data.keyword.Bluemix_notm}} provides two shared filesystems.
-VPC File Storage provides a lower performance filesystem that can be used to store the metadata required by the cluster management software or for low-use data storage for HPC workloads, for example, application binaries.
-Workloads needing high performance parallel filesystems should use IBM Storage Scale.
+Most HPC environments consume data stored in file systems. {{site.data.keyword.Bluemix_notm}} provides two shared file systems.
+VPC File Storage provides a lower performance file system that can be used to store the metadata required by the cluster management software or for low-use data storage for HPC workloads, for example, application binaries.
+Workloads needing high performance parallel file systems should use IBM Storage Scale.
 This is best deployed on VPC Bare metal servers.

 #### Compute nodes
 {: #compute-nodes}